ezopas/car-rent-nodejs-reactjs-mongodb/.swm/vartotojo-autentifikacija-per-google.vdg4hevt.sw.md

 ---

-This code snippet handles a GET request to '/api/logout'.
+This code is snippet handles a GET request to '/api/logout'.
 It logs out the current user by calling `req.logout()` and then redirects the user to the home page by calling `res.redirect('/')`.

 ```javascript
     app.get('/api/logout', (req, res) => {